Back to Blog

 <a href="https://example.com/your-page" rel="ugc">Anchor</a>

-• nofollow: Suggests the link shouldn’t be used for ranking signals.
+• nofollow: Suggests Google should not pass ranking signals.

-• Transfer topical relevance via anchor text and surrounding context
+• Transfer topical authority via anchor text and surrounding content.

 Dofollow vs. Nofollow vs. Sponsored vs. UGC